 The Shoe Retailing Company has been experimenting with the Holacratic system of management for some time now.
 And since April 30th, has apparently adopted it as a companywide system.

 What is Holacracy?

-The following definition is copied directly from the Website
+Here is the following definition directly from the Website